 Prepare your breakfast the night before

-Yes that means you’ll be having it chilled, but then the traditional cereal choice is a cold breakfast, for example, so it’s not unusual.
-Overnight oats has become a popular breakfast.
-If you’re having the above mentioned fish and roasted veg, get it ready the day before.
+Yes, that means you’ll be having it chilled, but then the traditional cereal choice is a cold breakfast, for example, so it’s not unusual.
+Overnight oats have become a popular breakfast.
+If you’re having the above-mentioned fish and roasted veg, get it ready the day before.
 That way you just need to take it out of the fridge on your way to the front door.

 Find healthy alternatives